jasonsikes/QLogo/README.md

 ***

-The help files included in this package derive from UCBLogo under terms of the GNU General Public License as published by the Free Software Foundation, version 3.
+The help and library texts included in this package derive from UCBLogo under terms of the GNU General Public License as published by the Free Software Foundation, version 3.